squblmk/Clash-of-Clans-Clan-Bank/README.md

 # Clash of Clan's - Clan Bank Readme.

-Thank you for visiting my project , please feel free to read through the read-me and browse my project , if you have any questions or suggestions , please dont ask as i have no idea how to contact you :smile: .
+Thank you for visiting my project , please feel free to read through the read-me and browse my project , if you have any questions or suggestions , please dont ask as i have no idea how to contact you :grinning:.
 Live long and Clash on ....

 ## Content:

  * UX
     * Project Concept
-    * User's Goals
+    * Users Goals
-    * User's Stories
+    * Users Stories
-    * Sites Owner's Goals
+    * Sites Owners Goals
-    * User Requirment's and Expectations
+    * User Requirments and Expectations
     * Design Choice
         * Fonts
         * Icons